-Lima's weather and climate isn't what one would expect when travelling to a city located just 12° south of the equator.
-It's usually described as mild throughout the year without noteworthy rain making Lima one of the driest capitals in the world.
-The average temperatures range from 12°C/54°F to 18°C/64°F (low) and 24°C/75°F to 28°C/82°F (high).
+The weather and climate in Lima are nothing you would expect when travelling to a city located just 12° south of the equator.
+Instead of tropical conditions, Lima’s climate is usually described as mild throughout the year without noteworthy rain, making the Peruvian metropolis one of the driest capitals in the world.

-The seasons in Lima are easily described, as the city only has two notable distinctive weather conditions: Summer from December to April and winter from May to November.
+While Lima's weather conditions are unique, at least the seasons in the Peruvian capital are easily described as there are only two notable distinctive weather conditions: summer from December to April and winter from May to November.

 Summer in Lima

-By the end of November or the beginning of December, the mist and persistent clouds lighten, humidity lowers and temperatures increase.
+By the end of November or the beginning of December, the mist and persistent clouds over the Peruvian capital finally lighten, humidity lowers and temperatures increase.
 Day by day Limeños experience less overcast days and it seems Lima slowly awakes from a deep slumber.
-Finally, around Christmas, summer arrives in the capital of Peru.
-Besides some quickly passing early morning fogs, it's warm, normally never too hot, but still humid.
-Temperatures reach a very pleasant 28°C/82°F by day and 18°C/64°F by night.
-Unfortunately, already by April summer ends and winter is almost around the corner.
+Finally, around Christmas time, summer arrives in the capital of Peru.
+Besides some quickly passing early morning fogs, it's sunny, warm, usually never too hot, but still humid and muggy.

 Winter in Lima